mansengstedt/spring-ai-llms/README.md

 - Download gcloud CLI and run: gcloud auth application-default login --impersonate-service-account ment-chat@lithe-breaker-480809-c9.iam.gserviceaccount.com
 - Now the credentials file is saved in `~/.config/gcloud/application_default_credentials.json`.
 - Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the credentials file.
-- in application.yaml, set spring.ai.vertex.ai.gemini.location to "europe-north1" and spring.ai.vertex.ai.gemini.project-id to "lithe-breaker-480809-c9"
+- in application.yaml, set `spring.ai.vertex.ai.gemini.location` to `europe-north1` and `spring.ai.vertex.ai.gemini.project-id` to `lithe-breaker-480809-c9`.

 There are problems running vertex with other values of location and model than `europe-north1/GEMINI_2_0_FLASH`.

 Location and projectId are fetched from `spring.ai.vertex.ai.gemini`.
-The model name is fetched from `LlmConfig.name`.
+The model name is fetched from `app.gemini.llm-model.name`, but defaults to value in `LlmConfig.name`.

-For example `global/GEMINI_2_5_PRO` result in errors from netty-shaded 1.70.0.
-Upgrade to 1.77.0 does not help.
-`WARNING: A restricted method in java.lang.System has been called`.

-However, the model returned by vertex is empty, hence in code it is set to "unknown" to avoid db errors.
+However, the model returned by gemini is empty, hence in code it is set to "Unknown" to avoid db errors.

 - Gemini example parameters: https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-pro
 - Available foundation models: https://console.cloud.google.com/vertex-ai/model-garden